 Q. What are lash extensions?

-A. They are synthetic lashes that are attached to every single isolated natural lash with an adhesive.
-They range in various lengths, widths, and colors.
+A. Lash extensions are synthetic lashes attached to each isolated natural lash with professional adhesive.
+They come in a variety of lengths, curls, widths, and styles.

 Q. How long do they last?

-A. Get fills every 2-3 weeks.
-Cleanse lashes with lash shampoo daily.
-Avoid oil based products around the eyes.
-Brush regularly, and avoid picking, pulling, and rubbing your extensions.
+A. Get fills every 2–3 weeks.
+Cleanse lashes daily with lash shampoo.
+Avoid oil-based products around the eyes.
+Brush regularly, and avoid picking, pulling, or rubbing your extensions.
 Do not apply mascara to extensions.

-A. We retail lash aftercare that includes lash shampoo, lash cleansing brushes, extension safe liquid eyeliner, dry shampoo, lash growth serum, and lash extension sleep masks.
+A. We retail lash aftercare products, including lash shampoo, lash cleansing brushes, extension-safe liquid eyeliner, dry shampoo, lash growth serum, and lash extension sleep masks.

 Q. Why are my lash extensions falling out quickly?